aydedeEge/DataCollectorBBall/Scraper/README.md

 Run the following commands before executing `beautifulSoupSelenium.py`

-1. `source devEnv/bin/activate`
-2. `pip install -r requirements.txt`
+1. `pip install -r requirements.txt`

 Now create create a config.json file in the nbaStats director with the following format: